Park So-hyun

 Park So-hyun (born February 11, 1971) is a South Korean actress.
 She has a syndicated talk radio show Love Game, aired via the SBS Power FM since 1999.
 She also participated in variety show We Got Married.

-On September 20, 2016, Park So-hyun and VIXX member Leo collaborated to celebrate SBS Power FM's 20th Anniversary and released the song "That's All" as part of SBS Power FM's Anniversary song project.
+On September 20, 2016, Park and VIXX member Leo collaborated to celebrate SBS Power FM's 20th anniversary and released the song "That's All" as part of SBS Power FM's anniversary song project.